Yua Shinkawa: Career

 she won the Miss Seventeen 2011.
 She was one of four winners chosen from 7,157 applicants.
 Then she started model activities as an exclusive model in the Seventeen magazine.
 On October 30, 2013, she debut as a singer with her first single de-light.
 This song was used as the ending theme in the tokusatsu drama Shōgeki Gōraigan!! aired on TV Tokyo, and it reached 45th in Oricon chart.

 In May 2015, it was announced that she would graduate from Seventeen, then subsequently contracted with the Non-no magazine.
 She appeared on the cover of the August 2015 issue of Non-no. From October 2015, she will play the heroine in the NTV's midnight drama Seishun Tantei Haruya.

+Personal life

-On 9 August 2019 her management agency announced that she will marry an ordinary person in the near future.
+On August 9, 2019, Shinkawa's agency announced that she had married her non-celebrity partner.

+On November 17, 2022, she announced that she was expecting the couple's first child, who is due around May next year.
+And on May 10, 2023, she gave birth to the couple's first child.